Raccai/Password-Gen-R/README.md

 When all is finished, click the "Generate" button on the bottom of the card and see your password be generated in a jiffy, over and over until you are satisfied with the combo.
 When you are, feel free to click the "Copy" button to use it. 😎

 ## How to run? 😭
-If you want to run it on your own, clone this repo and install the necessary dependencies by inputting the following code in the command line while in your cloned version of this repo: <br />
+If you want to run it on your own, clone this repo into your machine and install the necessary dependencies by inputting the following code in the command line while in your cloned version: <br />

 ```
 npm install